 - ½ teaspoon sea salt

 - ½ cup unsweetened cacao or cocoa powder

 - 1/2 cup honey (agave or maple syrup if vegan)

 - 1/3 cup coconut sugar (or light brown sugar)

 - 1/4 cup chopped chocolate (optional for extra decadence)

 - Preheat oven to 325 degrees Fahrenheit.

-- In a large bowl, stir together the oats, coconut, walnuts, seeds, and salt.
-In a medium bowl, whisk together the cacao, coconut oil, vanilla, honey, and coconut sugar until smooth.
-Pour cacao mixture over the oat mixture and stir until oats are coated.
+- In a large bowl, stir together the oats, coconut, walnuts, seeds, salt, and cacao.
+In a medium bowl, whisk together the coconut oil, vanilla, honey, and coconut sugar until smooth.
+Pour coconut oil mixture over the oat mixture and stir until oats are coated.
 I find using two rubber spatulas at the same time to mix the ingredients works best.
 If you like your granola very clumpy, add more honey.

 - Coat one large or two small rimmed baking sheet(s) with cooking spray or rub with a little more coconut oil.
 Press granola into the bottom of the prepared baking sheet and bake for 15 minutes.
 Stir and bake another 10-15 minutes.
 Cool completely in the pan without stirring.
 Granola will crisp up, clump, and harden as it cools.
 Gently stir in chocolate chunks, if desired.
 Store in an airtight container.

 - Serve over milk and topped with raspberries or bananas.
 Yum!

 Vegan option: Use agave syrup or maple syrup instead of the honey.
 Use only vegan chocolate chips.
 Gluten Free option: Make sure your oats are gluten-free.
 Oats are naturally gluten-free, but are often contaminated during processing.
 Also check that the chocolate you use is gluten free.